Intel

 Example: A sushi bar with a month-to-month lease and a landlord who wants to redevelop the block.

-Read What Is SDE to understand how earnings get inflated, and
+Read What Is SDE to understand how earnings normalize and

-20 Questions to Ask Before Buying a Business to flush out red flags early.
+20 Questions to Ask Before Buying a Business to surface these issues before the LOI stage.

 Disclaimer